 Read a full review here: Elizabeth St Food + Wine

 Other cafes with good coffee

-Others that we like are Bruce's in Wynyard, the Criterion St Cafe, Island Cafe in Elizabeth St, the Jackman and McRoss properties (Battery Point, New Town and Victoria St in Hobart), Deli Central in Ulverstone and the Croplines in Launceston.
+Others that we like are Bruce's in Wynyard, the Criterion St Cafe, Island Cafe in Elizabeth St, the Jackman and McRoss properties (Battery Point, New Town and Victoria St in Hobart), Deli Central and 33 Cups in Ulverstone and Croplines in Launceston.

-Hobart offers a number of bar experiences that are quirky, interesting and exciting.
+Hobart and Launceston offer a number of bar experiences that are quirky, interesting and exciting.
 Here are our top picks.

 Sidecar is a bar round the corner from mothership, Garagistes.
-This is a good place to go to wait for your table if Garagistes is full or simply to enjoy a drink and some very good food.
+This is a good place to go to simply enjoy a drink or for a longer stay to graze on some very good food.
 The wines are all natural (with many by the glass) and there is also a small selection of gin, whisky, grappa etc. The place is tiny but very cool!
 And the yellow meat slicer must be the coolest in the state!

 129 Bathurst St, Hobart.
 Tel. +61 3 6231 1338

 Lark Distillery and Café is a very popular venue on Hobart's waterfront, with locals who make Friday nights a regular gig here and with tourists who drop in to sample the fine Tasmanian whisky that they offer.